quic-go/webtransport-go/README.md

         w.WriteHeader(500)
         return
     }
     // Handle the connection.
 Here goes the application logic.
+    // Once this function returns, the WebTransport connection is closed.
+    // If the connection is handled async, it is possible to block until it closed
+    // by using the connection's context: <-conn.Context().Done().
 })

 s.ListenAndServeTLS(certFile, keyFile)